With a little help from your friends: semi-cooperative games via Joker moves: Randomized Joker strategies

-\myparagraph{The (non-)benefits of randomization in Joker games.} We show that Joker games do not need randomized strategies: if Player 1 can win a Joker game with a randomized strategy, then she can win this game with a deterministic strategy.
-This result is less surprising than it may seem (\theoremref{thm:jokerrandom}(1)), since Joker actions are very powerful: they can determine the next state of the game to be any state reachable in one move.
-In the Penny Matching Game, Player 1 may in state 1 just take the Joker move $(H,H,\smiley)$ and reach the state {\smiley} immediately.
+We show that Joker games do not need randomized strategies: if Player 1 can win a Joker game with a randomized strategy, then she can win this game with a non-randomized strategy.
+This result is less surprising than it may seem (\autoref{thm:jokerrandom}(1)), since Joker actions are very powerful: they can determine the next state of the game to be any state reachable in one move.
+In the penny matching game of \autoref{fig:penny}, Player 1 may in state 1 just take the Joker move $(H,H,\smiley)$ and reach the state {\smiley} immediately.
 With randomization, Player 1 can win this game without using Joker moves.

-We note however that we only need to use the power of Jokers in Joker states (\theoremref{thm:jokerrandom}(2)).
-We can use a probabilistic attractor \cite{dAHK98} to attract to Joker states with probability 1, and then use a Joker move in this Joker state, where even using randomization, the game cannot be won with probability 1.
-The Jokers used in these Joker states then only needs to be played deterministically, i.e. with probability 1 (\theoremref{thm:jokerrandom}(3)).
+We note however that we only need to use the power of Jokers in Joker states (\autoref{thm:jokerrandom}(2)).
+We can use the probabilistic Joker attractor (\autoref{def:pjokers}) to attract to Joker states with probability 1, and then use a Joker move in this Joker state, where even using randomization, the game cannot be won with probability 1.
+The Jokers used in these Joker states then only needs to be played deterministically, i.e. with probability 1 (\autoref{thm:jokerrandom}(3)).
 The intuition for this last statement is that a Joker move determines the next state completely, so by choosing the `best' next state there is no need to include a chance for reaching any other state.
+In \autoref{thm:probjokerstrat} we note that, in particular, the randomized Joker strategies of \autoref{def:pjokerstrat} satisfy this last property \autoref{thm:jokerrandom}(3).

-\begin{restatable}{theorem}{jokernotrandom} If a state $q\in Q$ of Joker game $\jokergame$ has an almost sure winning strategy $\sigma_1^r \in \Sigma_1^{r,\jokersymb}(q)$, then \begin{enumerate} \item she also has a winning deterministic strategy. \item she also has an almost sure winning strategy that only uses Jokers in Joker states. \item she also has an almost sure winning strategy that only uses Jokers in Joker states, such that these Jokers can all be played with probability 1. \end{enumerate} \end{restatable}
+\begin{restatable}{thm}{jokernotrandom} If a state $q\in Q$ of Joker game $\jokergame$ has an almost sure winning strategy $\sigma_1^r \in \Sigma_1^{r,\jokersymb}(q)$, then \begin{enumerate} \item she also has a winning non-randomized strategy. \item she also has an almost sure winning strategy that only uses Jokers in Joker states. \item she also has an almost sure winning strategy that only uses Jokers in Joker states, such that these Jokers can all be played with probability 1. \end{enumerate} \end{restatable}